 Multi Town:

-The second portion of this report will show you parcels with homestead in two towns.
+The second portion of this report will show you parcels with homesteads in two towns.
 This may mean the housesite is in your town and you already have it reflect or it may mean they have land in your town that is adjacent to their homestead property in the other town and therefore that land should have a homestead value.
 You should go into your CAMA and create a homestead and housesite for these parcels after looking at your maps to verify.

-You would then want to upload CAMA again to VTPIE when you have made all these changes and you will also want to make sure to flag these parcels for grievance as changes to homestead or housesite are grievable items.
+You would then want to upload CAMA/NEMRC again to VTPIE when you have made all these changes and you will also want to make sure to flag these parcels for grievance as changes to homestead or housesite are grievable items.

-If you believe this is in error you can file back to the tax department (see filing back to tax department).
+If you believe this is an error, you can file back to the tax department (see filing back to tax department).
 Once you have addressed these you should go back to your main homestead screen and click complete on these files- they will then show up in the no value/multi town complete.

 Owner Name Mismatches (PDF)- this report will show you the parcels where the name of the HS122 filer does not match the name of your grand list owner.
-This is why it is important to do your CAMA upload before you begin this process so that the most recent ownership is reflected.
+This is why it is important to do your CAMA/NEMRC upload before you begin this process so that the most recent ownership is reflected.
 If the owners are not correct you should report this information back to the tax department (see filing back to the tax department).
-Look through this report carefully as the name may be the same but for a small spelling error, maiden name used, hyphenated name etc. if it is the same person you do not need to do anything.
+Look through this report carefully as the name may be the same but for a small spelling error, maiden name used, hyphenated name etc., if it is the same person, you do not need to do anything.

 If names do not match and there is no known match, code back as NR—Nonhomestead.
 Then note in comments that filer is not the legal owner, or code as SP if the filer used the incorrect SPAN and enter the correct SPAN in the Comment section.

 SPAN Mismatches (PDF)- this report will show you the parcels where the SPAN of the HS122 file does not match a SPAN on your grand list owner.
-This is why it is important to do your CAMA upload before you begin this process so that the most recent SPAN numbers are reflected.
+This is why it is important to do your CAMA/NEMRC upload before you begin this process so that the most recent SPAN numbers are reflected.
 If the SPAN is not correct you should report this information back to the tax department (see filing back to the tax department).

+Once you have worked through each of these issues you can “complete” these homesteads on the main screen (see directions to “complete homesteads”

 The weekly reports can be used as a reference for all parcels contained in the filing each week.